OybekKayumov/tretwit/README.md

 # tretwit

-# Ruby on Rails Social Media application
+# Ruby on Rails Social Media App
 This is the sample application for the
 [*Ruby on Rails social media app*]